XL3DRender

 Animation

-The animated fly through was achieved by rotating and offsetting the 3D object.
+The animated fly through is achieved by rotating and offsetting the 3D object with respect to the viewpoint and screen.
 Again, this requires some basic geometry/trigonometry, however only the vertices require rotation and offset.
 Initially while deriving the formulae for this, an error was made with the sign of the angles.
 This resulted in a bizarre effect where as shapes were rotated, they fell apart because some vertices were rotating in the opposite directions.
 This bug took some time to resolve, however once it had been corrected the renderer started to look pretty cool.
-The only problem at this stage was the amount of time taken to render the shape.
-Additionally, it wasn't possible to get any sense of animation because as soon as the line by line rendering of a frame was complete, the rendering of the next frame would begin.
+The only problem at this stage was the amount of time taken to draw the shapes.
+Due to the slow drawing rate, it wasn’t possible to get any sense of animation because as soon as the line by line rendering of a frame was complete, the display would be cleared in order to begin the rendering of the next frame.
+This problem was resolved by using a technique known as Double Buffering.

 Double Buffering